mmw18/Portfolio-Project/README.md

 ## Usage

 The primary use of this website is to learn all about me!
 Learn about how I found my way into computer sceince through my About Me section and through reviewing my LinkedIn profile.
-See my skills put to the test in the works section of this website, where (in the coming future) you are able to learn of applications I have created.
+See my skills put to the test in the Projects section of this website, where you are able to interact with sites I have written or extended, and the GitHub link to my first collarorative project.
 After having the chance to get to know me, you're able to give me a call (not currently active) or send me an email to introduce yourself and provide feedback (because I LOVE feedback!).

 ![Full Page on Laptop Screen](./assets/images/page.png)